Turkey Loaf Recipe

 • Plain Breadcrumbs – you can use regular or panko breadcrumbs.
 Italian breadcrumbs would also be really delicious with this recipe.

-• Poultry Seasoning – this is to give it that classic Thanksgiving flavor.
+• Poultry seasoning – gives you that classic roast turkey flavor.

 Preheat oven to 375° F. Line a small sheet pan (or loaf pan) with aluminum foil or parchment paper and spray with nonstick spray.
 Set aside.